mgtlake/Juliet/README.md

 ## How to use

-Juliet is only a framework, and uses seperate course packages.
+Juliet is only a framework, and uses separate course packages.
 An example is provided at [BasicSyntaxLesson](https://github.com/matthew-lake/BasicSyntaxLesson).

 To use, simply import the package:
 ```